freelawproject/reporters-db/README.rst

 Naturally, converting several centuries' history into clean data results in a mess, but we've done our best and this mess is in use in a number of projects as listed below.
-As of version 2.0, this data contains information about 733 reporters, including 1,466 name variations, and 830 editions.
+As of version 3.2.32, this data contains information about 1,167 reporters and 2,102 name variations.

 We hope you'll find this useful to your endeavors and that you'll share your work with the community if you improve or use this work.